Knotx/knotx-fragments/handler/README.md

 context, execute it's logic and update fragment payload (its own copy).
 Finally, when all sub-tasks are completed, all payloads are merged and the new Fragment is returned.

-> Note that body modifications are not allowed.
+> Note that body modifications are not allowed because of the parallel execution of subtask nodes and the final `body` form cannot be determined.
+However, updating the fragment's `payload` is fine since all subtask nodes have their unique namespaces.

 A subtasks node configuration looks like:
 ```hocon